Why Are My Plant Leaves Crispy

 Rule out water, light, and soil conditions before changing your full routine.

-Compare related guides for brown tips on houseplants, underwatering plants if symptoms overlap.
+Compare related guides for brown tips on houseplants, underwatering plants, check root rot warning signs if symptoms overlap.

 ⚡ Fastest next step: Check moisture depth, humidity context, and visible salt residue before changing multiple variables.